 - Host family you can find rates that are only 200 EUR/ month to about 800 EUR/month in Paris.
 However, they all include at least one meal per day.

-As far as the satisfaction rate regarding accommodation conditions in France, around 58% of the international students are satisfied, which is just a small percent below 60%, the average rate for Europe.
+According to a study made by Eurostudent.eu, international students satisfaction rate regarding accommodation conditions in France is around 58%, which is just a small percent below 60%, the average rate for Europe.

 French food is delicious, sophisticated and the common conception is that it is expensive as well.
 That may be because the French truly value every meal and they make it seem like they are always celebrating something when they eat.
 However, food is not pricey all over France.